bwqr/yelken/README.md

 ## Documentation

-Right now, [Yelken's Wiki](https://github.com/bwqr/yelken/wiki) is the correct place to look for documentation.
+Right now, [Yelken Book](https://bwqr.github.io/yelken-book/) is the correct place to look for documentation.

 ## Getting Started